Cleveland Winterfest fireworks

 And, while you’re there, you may as well pop across the street to see the Cleveland Arcade decked out for the holidays, too!

-Keep an eye out for this festive trolley during the WinterLand kickoff; it’ll be decked out inside for photos, and you can visit from 3-7 p.m. on November 26!
+Keep an eye out for this festive trolley during the WinterLand kickoff; it’ll be decked out inside for photos, and you can visit in the afternoon in Public Square.

-The first is Sleigh at JACK Casino, which is up on the 3rd floor.
+JACK Casino will once again be running its Sleigh holiday pop-up bar up on the 3rd floor of the casino.
 The bar will be decked out for Christmas and serving up festive holiday cocktails.
-It will be open Friday and Saturday nights from Nov.
-25-Dec.
-17 (including the night of WinterLand).
+It will be open Thursday, Friday, and Saturday nights, and opening on November 26.

-Also nearby will be the Miracle holiday pop-up bar inside Society Lounge on E. 4th street.
+Also nearby will be the holiday pop-up bar inside Society Lounge on E. 4th street.

 RELATED: Drink Up at These Christmas Pop Up Bars in Cleveland

 The big event of the night will be the lighting of the tree and all the other lights around Public Square.
-The lighting ceremony is set to start at 5:30 p.m. on November 26, and will include music and fireworks afterwards (fireworks are supposed to start at 6 p.m.).
+The lighting ceremony is set to start at 5:30 p.m. on November 29, and will include music and the unveiling of a brand new lighting/illumination show on Terminal Tower and other buildings around Public Square.
+The new lighting show (featuring 3 brand new songs and choreographed lights) will repeat every 30 minutes from 5:30-11 p.m.

 Winterfest/WinterLand FAQ